dlaurie/porthos/README.md

 Why the name Porthos?
 ---------------------

-To honour a famous musketeer from the land of Legendre, Laplace, Laguerre, Hermite, Cauchy, Darboux and Padé, where briefly also Stieltjes lived and died, and where Bill Allombert and Karim Belabas are currently maintaining Pari-GP.
+In honour of a fictional 17th-century musketeer from the land of Legendre, Laplace, Laguerre, Hermite, Cauchy, Darboux and Padé, where briefly also Stieltjes lived and died, Henri Cohen conceived Pari-GP, and Bill Allombert and Karim Belabas are currently maintaining it, who liked to just do things first and think about them later.

 Quick start
 -----------

 `porthos54.gp` works with Pari-GP before 2.4.

-`porthos60.gp` works with Pari-GP from 2.4 onwards.
-In this repository, it is simply called `porthos.gp`.
+`porthos60.gp` is almost the same, but works with Pari-GP from 2.4 onwards.

+`porthos.gp` is the current version, which at present might work with an earlier release but is developed under Pari 2.7.

 Fire up your `gp` with the appropriate package.
 You will see a message saying: